 If you don’t want to join an organized team or anything try getting your friends together to swim at the pool instead of just tanning, or play a game of Ultimate Frisbee.
 Anything to make it fun.

-thankyou so much—-i just enrolled myself into dancing classes and i start in about five weeks- hopefully that would get me back on track!posted over 5 years ago
+thankyou so much—-i just enrolled myself into dancing classes and i start in about five weeks- hopefully that would get me back on track!posted about 6 years ago

 OMG, I totally forgot about dancing!
-But yeah, that’s another really good idea.posted over 5 years ago swimming is great exercise
+But yeah, that’s another really good idea.posted about 6 years ago swimming is great exercise